London School of Mosaic

-London School of Mosaic is a small independent art school constituted as a self-governing charity with trustees from the academic, arts and business communities.
+London School of Mosaic was opened in September 2017 and is a small independent art school constituted as a self-governing charity with trustees from the academic, arts and business communities.
 The purpose of the charity will be to run the London School of Mosaic delivering a range of courses including vocational diplomas, a foundation and undergraduate degree in mosaic studies that sets a standard of excellence for the dissemination of this complex and architectural art form.

 The move to establish the school has grown out of the work of Southbank Mosaics to civilise and decorate the minimalist face of London’s premier cultural quarter: London’s Southbank.
 They were started in 2004 by volunteers, led by David Tootill and now have over 250 installations in public space and a track record of teaching children and university students.

 The London School of Mosaic fulfils a long standing need for a central institution teaching all aspects of the art of mosaic, practical and imaginative, from design to installation to restoration.
 The call for such a school has a long history.